About This Chapter

 39. Math Technology in the Classroom

 Teachers use lots of tools to keep students engaged and active learners.
-Math class is no exception, and technology use is a great way to hook learners.
-This lesson examines how math technology is used in classrooms.
+Math class is no exception, and technology is a great way to hook learners.
+This lesson examines how math technology can be used in pre-K through 12 classrooms.

 40. Multiple Intelligences & Learning Styles: Teaching Tips